Shrubius Maximus (SHRUBIUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shrubius Maximus Historical Price

-According to the latest data gathered on Shrubius Maximus live price page, the current price of Shrubius Maximus is 0USD.
-The circulating supply of Shrubius Maximus(SHRUBIUS) is 1.00B SHRUBIUS , giving it a market capitalization of $19.31K.
+According to the latest data gathered on Shrubius Maximus live price page, the current price of Shrubius Maximus is 0.00001896USD.
+The circulating supply of Shrubius Maximus(SHRUBIUS) is 1.00B SHRUBIUS , giving it a market capitalization of $18.82K.

 The Shrubius Maximus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHRUBIUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.